marekborowiec/teaching/command-line1.md

 ```shell
 rm -r Directory2
 ```
-This option is potentially very dangerous, but running it with `-i` in the interactive mode (recall we’ve seen this in cp and mv) will prompt you before removing each element.
+This option is potentially very dangerous, but running it with `-i` in the interactive mode (recall we’ve seen this in `cp` and `mv`) will prompt you before removing each element.
 This obviously wouldn’t be desirable if you are trying to erase many hundreds of files.
 Single-character options can usually be combined without the need to add another dash:
 ```shell
 rm -ri Directory3
 ```
-The above will allow you to remove a directory with all its contents, at the same asking for confirmation before execution.
+The above will allow you to remove a directory with all its contents, at the same time asking for confirmation before execution.
-### wildcards
+### Wildcards
 Another powerful feature of the shell is its ability to work with multiple files in a single command.
 Say you want to copy (or move or remove, etc.) all text files from one directory to another.
 If all text files follow a simple pattern, for example end in `.txt` (the so-called extension; not to be confused with expansion below), the simplest way to do this is by using the `*` asterisk wildcard.
-First, let’s list all text files in one of the directories we created earlier in Sandbox:
+First, let’s list all text files in one of the directories we created earlier in `Sandbox`:
 ```shell
 ls -1 Directory11/SubdirB/*txt
 ```
 Supplying `-1` as an option to ls gives each element on one line.
 You should be able to see three text files (along with their relative paths) which we created earlier.
 Asterisk in this case means ‘any character matched zero or more times’ and we say that it expands to those characters before executing the command.
 This is the same concept as in brace expansion we’ve seen earlier.
-In this case `*` expands to file-1., file-2., etc. Note that this didn’t list the .jpg images we created earlier.
+In this case `*` expands to `file-1.`, `file-2.`, etc. Note that this didn’t list the `.jpg` images we created earlier.
 Since asterisk expands to any character, using it by itself will list everything in a directory:
 ```shell
 ls -1 Directory11/SubdirB/*
 ```